lior0110/regulations_analysis/README.md

 # Regulations Analysis
+This repository is a trail of analyzing a regulation framework for families/groups of regulations inside the framework using graph analysis and NLP.

+## Sections
 * [**NIS800-53 analysis**](https://github.com/lior0110/regulations_analysis/blob/main/NIS800-53%20analysis.ipynb) - notebook for analysis of the [NIS800-53 regulations](https://csrc.nist.gov/pubs/sp/800/53/r5/upd1/final) to see the connections between the regulations
     * This notebook is a trail to analyze the NIS800-53 families
     * This notebook mainly uses graph analysis approaches